Table of Contents

 Section 6

-The UFFAB Chairperson and Adviser, with information from the Associate Vice President for Finance shall report annually to the SFRB the bonded indebtedness of the University Facility Fee.
+The UFFAB Chairperson, Program Manager, and Advisor, with information from the Assistant Director for Finance and Accounting in Facilities Management, shall report annually to the SFRB the bonded indebtedness of the University Facility Fee as a component of the Board’s Spring SFRB budget presentation.

 Article VII: Funding Rules